20 House Building Mistakes We Made So You Don’t Have to!

-If you plan to have kids and are building your forever home, it helps to understand how children use space differently than adults.
-Spending time with kids of family and friends (and talking to the parents) helps you understand what’s important so you can use your space wisely and avoid some of the biggest house building mistakes you could potentially make.
+If you plan on having kids and are building a forever home, it helps to understand how children use space differently than adults.
+Spending time with kids of family and friends (and talking to the parents) will help you understand what’s important so you can use your space wisely and avoid some of the biggest house building mistakes that you could potentially make.

 “Oh my gosh.
 I totally wish we would have had our kids first because we didn’t think ahead about a lot of things!
 LOL!
 Our biggest mistake was actually the placement of our master bedroom.
 It’s above our living room, and everything is hardwood.